by Menai Holidays

 7. Anglesey has been the birthplace of some interesting well-known folk.
 Landscape painter Sir Kyffin Williams, actress and writer Dawn French and, much further back in history, Owen Tudor (grandfather of Henry VII).
 Famous faces that have at some point lived here are the Duke and Duchess of Cambridge (Kate was regularly spotted in Waitrose, Menai Bridge!), Aled Jones, actress Naomi Watts and Ian ‘Lemmy’ Kilmister of Motorhead.

 8. Whilst mainly low-lying, Anglesey does have its fair share of hills.
 The highest three are Holyhead Mountain (220 meters), Mynydd Bodafon (178 meters) and Mynydd Llaneilian (177 meters).
 In geological terms, the island has a complex make-up and is a popular place for geology field trips, gaining membership of the European Geoparks Network in 2009 and Global Geoparks Network in 2010 due to its unusual geological history.

 9. The island has strong historical links with the Druids.
 In AD 60 the Roman General Gaius Seutonius Paulinus attacked the island, destroying a shrine but withdrew his forces when news of Boudica’s successful revolt reached him.
 The island didn’t become part of the Roman Empire until AD 78.

 10. Anglesey was known as the ‘breadbasket of Wales’ or ‘Môn Mam Cymru’ (Mother of Wales) in the Middle Ages due to its abundance of fertile land that literally filled the breadbaskets of the inhabitants of North Wales.
 This is why you’ll find the remains of many a windmill on Anglesey.
-We even boast the only working windmill in Wales, Llynnon Mill.
+They even boast the only working windmill in Wales, Llynnon Mill.

 If these ten facts about Angelsey have whet your appetite to come and visit this magical island, you can view all our Anglesey Cottages here.